Choristoneura freemani: Life cycle

 Throughout most of its range, the western spruce budworm completes one cycle of development from egg to adult within 12 months.
 Moths emerge from pupal cases usually in late July or early August; in the southern Rockies, adults often begin emerging in early July.

 The adults mate, and within 7 to 10 days, the female deposits her eggs and then dies.
 Each female deposits approximately 150 eggs, usually on the underside of conifer needles.
 Eggs are laid in one to three-row masses containing a few to 130 eggs, with an average of 25 to 40 eggs per mass.

 Larvae hatch from eggs in about 10 days.
 Larvae do not feed, but seek sheltered places under bark scales or in and among lichens on the tree bole or limbs.
 Here, they spin silken tents in which they remain inactive through the winter.

 In early May to late June, larvae leave their hibernacula to search for food.
 They first mine or tunnel into year-old needles, closed buds, or newly developing vegetative or reproductive buds.

 New foliage, which is normally the preferred food, is usually entirely consumed or destroyed before larvae will feed on older needles.
 Larvae become full grown usually in early July about 30 to 40 days after leaving their overwintering sites.

 Larvae pupate in webs of silk they have spun either at the last feeding site or elsewhere on the tree.
 The pupal stage usually lasts about 10 days.

 Taxonomy

-The species was originally named Choristoneura occidentalis by Freeman.
-However, this name was already in use for an African species described by Walsingham.
-The replacement name for this North American species is Choristoneura freemani.
+The species was originally named Choristoneura occidentalis Freeman, 1967.
+However, this name has been stated as a junior homonym of a proposed recombination for another African species Cacoecia occidentalis Walsingham, 1891 (later Archips occidentalis (Walsingham, 1891), and contentiously Choristoneura occidentalis (Walsingham, 1891)).
+If adopted, the replacement name for the then later described North American species has been formally proposed as Choristoneura freemani Razowski, 2008.
+However, the need for a replacement name for the American species was then questioned, with proposals of alternative ways to revise the taxonomy.

+Subsequently, the recombination of Razowski, 2008 (and hence the homonym) has been refuted by Brunet et al., 2016, alongside revision of subspecies with discussion on nomenclatural issues, however without a clear alternative taxonomy for Walsingham's species (which furthermore might be a senior to another African species).